openmediavault/openmediavault-docs/various/apt.rst

 ----

 **Debian**
-The OS repositories are in this file /etc/apt/sources.list The default contents are
+The OS repositories are in this file ``/etc/apt/sources.list`` The default contents are:

 |omv| 2.0 (Wheezy)::